 How to make Balsamic Roasted Brussels Sprouts with Bacon, Broccolini & Walnuts

-You need only a few simple ingredients and a medium sized flat baking tray or sheet pan........
+You need only a few simple ingredients and a medium-sized flat baking tray or sheet pan……..

 - Preheat the oven to 180c/355f.

-- Rinse and shell the brussels sprouts and chop into halves.
+- Rinse and shell the brussels sprouts and chop them into halves.
 I like to just remove the outer layer of the leaves and I chop off the stubby bit of stem at the base.

 - Drizzle a sheet pan or a flat baking tray with a small amount of olive oil.